OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/02-noise-models.rst

 The aeroacoustics noise of wind turbine rotors emanates from pressure oscillations that are generated along the blades and propagate in the atmosphere.
 This source of noise has been historically simulated with models characterized by different fidelity levels.
-At lower fidelity, models correlated aeroacoustics noise with rotor thrust and torque (Lowson 1970; Viterna 1981).
-At higher fidelity, three-dimensional incompressible computational fluid dynamics models are coupled with the Ffowcs Williams-Hawkings model to propagate pressure oscillations generated along the surface of the rotor blades to the far field (Klein et al. 2018).
+At lower fidelity, models correlated aeroacoustics noise with rotor thrust and torque (:cite:`aa-Lowson:1970,aa-Viterna:1981`).
+At higher fidelity, three-dimensional incompressible computational fluid dynamics models are coupled with the Ffowcs Williams-Hawkings model to propagate pressure oscillations generated along the surface of the rotor blades to the far field (:cite:`aa-Klein:2018`).
 The latter models are often only suitable to estimate noise at low frequency because capturing noise in the audible range, which is commonly defined between 20 (hertz) Hz and 20 kilohertz (kHz), requires a very fine space-time discretization with enormous computational costs.

 For the audible range, a variety of models is available in the public domain, and Sucameli et al. (2018) offers the most recent literature